More

 In order to maintain optimal health, certain minerals are necessary.
 Trace minerals and major minerals are divided into two categories.
 There are greater amounts of major ones in your body, but they are not necessarily more important.

-What are the best sources of food?
+What are the best sources of food to get vitamins and minerals?

 A minimum amount of vitamins and minerals should be consumed each day, according to federal guidelines.
 It can be confusing to follow so many numbers unless you’re deficient in a given nutrient or have another medical condition.